jason0x43/hacs-hubitat/README.md

 ### Manually

 Clone this repository and copy the `custom_components/hubitat` folder into your `<config>/custom_components/` directory (so you end up with `<config>/custom_components/hubitat`).
-Be sure to copy the entire directory, including the (possibly hidden) `.translations` subdirectory.

 ## Setup

 First, create a Maker API instance in the Hubitat UI.
 Add whatever devices you’d like to make available to Home Assistant.

-To configure the hubitat integration, go to Configuration -> Integrations in the Home Assistant UI and click the “+” button to add a new integration.
+To configure the Hubitat integration, go to Configuration -> Integrations in the Home Assistant UI and click the “+” button to add a new integration.
 Pick “Hubitat”, then provide:

 - The address of the hub (e.g., `http://10.0.1.99` or just `10.0.1.99` if you’re not using https)
 - The app ID of the Maker API instance (the 3 or 4 digit number after `/apps/api/` in any of the Maker API URLs)